KevinLeekley/SOFlow/README.md

 2. All data is serialized natively by Unity and can easily be exported to JSON.
 Data can also be imported back into `ScriptableObjects` from JSON.
 This can be very handy for adding support for custom player levels, maps, or even just saving player data quick and dirty like.
 3. Entire games can be made purely by using the SDK as is.
 Unlike visual scripting tools that aim to completely migrate the game development flow into a visual scripting interface, SOFlow attempts to blend with Unity as is.
 4. A fully debuggable `Game Event` system.
 Since a lot of functionality is now directly linked to data assets and `Game Objects`, it can become difficult to debug when things go wrong.
 I have made my best efforts to alleviate this with bug tracking for `Game Events` right inside Unity.
 And at times when we need to get down and dirty with code, hyperlinks to the code in question are available as well.
+5. Customize the look and feel of most inspectors.
+All components that do not have a dedicated `Custom Editor` will automatically use SOFlow to display their contents.
-5. A wide variety of useful components always coming to the SDK.
+6. A wide variety of useful components always coming to the SDK.
 The SDK is ever-evolving, but each new features will maintain the same general workflow encouraged by SOFlow.

 # Cons